 Are regular lucid dreamers better problem solvers than non-lucid dreamers?

-That was the question researchers from the University of Lincoln set out to answer.
+The Researchers from the University of Lincoln set out to answer these questions.

 Three groups of subjects were brought in to complete certain problem-solving tasks: